devpokerapp/devpoker-services/estimate/src/event/README.md

 ## About

 Poker events are time specific entities related to something that happened on a poker session.
 This includes:

 - Votes
 - Comments
+- Actions
+  - Revealing votes
+  - Setting story estimation
+  - Starting new vote
+  - Finishing session

+The flow of events should represent everything that happened during the session.